maroon-milk/CarbonFootprintCalculator/README.md

 A much more detailed explaination of how this whole project came out to be has been documented [here](https://docs.google.com/document/d/1xQreU8kJKfRYXW_cn7ZiehrpI8U7v7ijtbIAWY4w9xc/edit#).
 Additionally, a very simple and easy to understand guide has been provided below to allow everyone to use this calculator to calculate their Carbon Footprints in Kg/Month.

-P.S.: I assure you, if you get stuck somewhere in the guide, simply re-reading the listed steps will help you get started with the calculator. :)

 ### Prerequisites

 * A GitHub account.